PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/colander/deployment/index.md

 ### Connect Colander to Threatr
 In the administration panel of Threatr, create a regular user via the *Users* menu.
 Then, via the *Auth Token* menu, create a new API key for the user you just created.
 Next, via the menu *Vendor credentials*, create a new entry for each 3rd-party API key you have for Virus Total and/or OTX Alien Vault.

-* for VirusTotal, use the vendor identified `vt` and for the credentials field, set
+* for VirusTotal, use the vendor identifier `vt` and for the credentials field, set
     ```json
       {"api_key": "your VT API key"}
     ```
-* for OTX Alien Vault, use the vendor identified `otx` and for the credentials field, set
+* for OTX Alien Vault, use the vendor identifier `otx` and for the credentials field, set
     ```json
       {"api_key": "your OTX API key"}
     ```